Wang Zhen (general): Xinjiang

 In 1949, Wang Zhen commanded his forces to seize the Yumen Pass, and on September 25 of that year, the national army in Xinjiang initiated a rebellion, resulting in the peaceful liberation of Xinjiang.
-On November 7, 1949, the Xinjiang Branch of the CCP Central Committee was officially established, with Wang Zhen appointed as its secretary, a member of the People's Government Committee of Xinjiang, and the Acting Commander and Political Commissar of the Xinjiang Military Region.
+On November 7, 1949, the Xinjiang Branch of the CCP Central Committee was officially established, with Wang Zhen appointed as its secretary, a member of the People's Government Committee of Xinjiang, and the Acting Commander and Political Commissar of the Xinjiang Military Region, with headquarters located at Ürümqi.
+Wang continued to serve as an alternate member of the CCP Central Committee.
+Simultaneously, he was a member of the Northwest Military and Political Committee, directing the activities of the Northwest Bureau's Xinjiang Sub-Bureau.
+Wang was also appointed a Vice Chairman of the Sino-Soviet Friendship Association's Xinjiang Branch.
+When Tao Zhiyue's troops were reorganized into the PLA's 22nd Army Corps, he became its political commissar.

-In January 1950, the First Field Army assumed control of the entire Xinjiang territory, and he directed the People's Liberation Army forces in Xinjiang to execute an extensive production campaign, establishing numerous water conservancy projects, cultivating millions of acres of land, and successfully introducing long-staple cotton and sugar beet cultivation for the first time in the northern Xinjiang.
+In January 1950, the First Field Army assumed control of the entire Xinjiang territory, and he directed the People's Liberation Army forces in Xinjiang to execute an extensive production campaign, establishing numerous water conservancy projects, cultivating millions of acres of land, and successfully introducing long-staple cotton and sugar beet cultivation for the first time in the Northern Xinjiang.
+In July 1952, the CIA reported his involvement with the activities of the Sino-Soviet Colored and Rare Metals Joint Stock Corporation and the arrangement of security in mining areas.
+The Kung Sheung Daily News alleged that Wang was the Chinese commander in Xinjiang "in name only", that his troops have been sent to fight in Korea and reported the use of slave labor, accused of reactionary activities, in the mining sector, where the Soviets have "virtually complete control".
 On June 28, 1952, Wang Zhen was dismissed from his primary CCP roles, administration, and military due to the Xinjiang Branch's operations in the pastoral regions.
 He maintained solely the role of commander of the Xinjiang Military Region, and at his proactive recommendation, in 1954, the Central Military Commission concurred to establish the Xinjiang Production and Construction Corps, a structure that persists to this day.